sophietenhoor/book/book/instructions.md

 ## Version
 This is the `2024-2025`-version of the TeachBook.
 Updates during this course are communicated on the relevant pages and in [the changelog](./changelog.md).
 After each of the workshops, updates will follow containing the solutions to the practice exercises.

+## Offline book
+If you'd like to have an offline version of this book, you can download it [here](https://ciem5000-2025.github.io/book/_static/book.zip).
+Note that some interactive features will not work (for example, the Python code).
+You can always download separate pages by clicking the {fa}`download` button on any page.